zedzedzed/atomic/README.md

 Python script to construct a working installation of WordPress, together with plugins and themes.
 Atomic acts similar to SVN:Externals and Composer.

 Requires
+--
 * Python3+
 * git
 * svn

+Folder structure
+--
+If you use the supplied _specfication.json.template file as a guide, the resulting folder structure will be

+/current-working-directory/
+* /core/
+* /wp-contents/plugins/akismet/
+* /wp-contents/plugins/table-of-contents-plus/
+* /wp-contents/plugins/wordpress-importer/
+* /wp-contents/themes/twentyseventeen/

+Usage
+--
 On developer instances, tell Git to cache your Git credentials in memory so it doesn't prompt you for each matching repository.
 ```
 $ git config --global credential.helper cache